 Can you think of a better way to spend a winter break than hitting the slopes with your family?
 Imagine enjoying sunny days together in the mountains.
 Or maybe you’re planning a half-term trip?

 If an Alps escape is on the cards and you’re skiing with kids, planning and organisation is a must, whether it’s the first time skiing with your children, or the tenth.
 From packing and travelling, equipment and ski schools, stay tuned for some invaluable tips when skiing with kids!

-Safety always first when it comes to skiing with young children.
-Slopes can be tricky and, even if you’re as cautious as possible, other skiers might not be.
-Here’s a list to consider for skiing with kids:
+Skiing with your kids is exhilarating, but safety should always come first when skiing with young children.
+Slopes can be tricky – even if you’re as cautious as possible, other skiers might not be.

-Even if you’re skiing with kids, your goal remains – to spend as much time on the slopes as possible, therefore comfort is key!
-It’s worth investing in high quality children skiing clothes.
+Even if you’re skiing with kids, your goal remains – to spend as much time on the slopes as possible!
+So, it’s worth investing in good quality children’s ski clothes.

 And never save on children skiing socks!
 Quality thermal performance socks will dry quickly and keep the little feet warm and cosy.